 She works a teaching artist in the Austin community with a focus on the pedagogy of equity in creative writing.
 She is the Regional Program Manager for Austin Bat Cave and is the director of Barrio Writers in Austin, a free college level youth writers workshop founded by author and activist Sarah Rafael Garcia in Santa Ana, CA. She is also the founder of Lenguas Locxs Writers Collective for women, femme and non binary writers in the greater Austin community.

 Leticia loves living in Austin with her husband and two dogs who are terrible work distractions.
-Despite all, if she is fueled by sushi and breaks to watch pug videos on Youtube, she feels that a day of work can be called complete.
+Despite all, she is fueled by sushi and breaks to watch pug videos on Youtube.